 - Acceptance Rate – 72%

-University of Saskatchewan is a reputable institution that has been around since 1907.
-This university with high acceptance rate is found at the heart of Saskatoon and belongs to Canada’s U15, an elite group of the nation’s top research-intensive universities.
-University of Saskatchewan currently has a student population of 27,500 and churns out determined, resourceful graduates ready to spearhead local and global change.
-They house the Oakes Red Bear Student Centre which acts as an intercultural hub encouraging the integration of Indigenous culture in the campus.
-USask is also recognized for its globally relevant research in water resource and food security.
+The University of Saskatchewan, which has been around since 1907, is a prestigious institution.
+This widely accepted university is located in the heart of Saskatoon and belongs to Canada’s U15, an elite group of the best research-intensive universities in the world.
+The University of Saskatchewan currently has a student population of 27,500 and is ready to spearhead local and global change by churning out committed, resourceful graduates.
+The Oakes Red Bear Student Centre, which serves as an intercultural center to facilitate the inclusion of indigenous culture on campus, is located here.
+USask is also known for its research on water management and food protection, which is internationally important.

 13. Carleton University